Hovhannes99/Jobs_estimation/README.md

 We are using GitHub for our project.

 ## Setup
-1.You will be  need  clone the repo.

-### `git clone git@github.com:STA-Development/evaluation.git`

-2.You are needed installation:
+1.You are needed installation:

 ### `yarn install`

-3.Run the app in development mode:
+2.Run the app in development mode:

 ### `yarn start`